-The plight of children affected by HIV/AIDS was addressed in the 108th Congress in P.L.
-108-25 ("The United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003"), which authorizes 10% of HIV/AIDS funds to be used for children orphaned or made vulnerable by the virus.
-As the United States increases its funding for HIV/AIDS initiatives, many are calling for streamlining these initiatives.
-Some are calling for a senior position in the AIDS Coordinator Office within the Department of State, to ensure that programs directed toward this population complement one other and conserve spending.
-Still others want the scope to be broadened, arguing that those who are orphaned from other causes are just as vulnerable as children orphaned by HIV/AIDS.
-This report explores some of the challenges facing children affected by HIV/AIDS and governments with large populations of those children, reviews U.S. and international efforts to address the needs of children affected by HIV/AIDS, and outlines some key issues that may be considered by Congress.
+Congress passed P.L.
+108-25 ("The United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003") in the 108th session, which authorizes 10% of HIV/AIDS funds to be used for children orphaned or made vulnerable by the virus.
+A number of other pieces of legislation were introduced to support this population, though none made it to full conference.
+It is expected that related legislation will be introduced in the 109th session.
+Some of the issues that the drafts are expected to address include streamlining U.S. global HIV/AIDS initiatives, establishing a senior coordinating position for children orphaned by HIV/AIDS, and expanding aid to children orphaned from other causes.
+This report explores some of the challenges facing children affected by HIV/AIDS and governments with large populations of those children, reviews U.S. and international efforts to address the needs of children affected by HIV/AIDS, and outlines some key issues that may be considered by Congress in the 109th session.
 This report will be updated.